Calm1403/School-Notes/README.md

-Notes can be technical as long as the information is structured and clarified in a way that helps the person reading it; they should be brief and well contained.
+Notes can be technical as long as the information is structured and clarified in a way that helps the person reading it; they should be brief and well contained, but informative enough to not be trivial.

 Note that the format of documents only applies to notes written in the .txt format, so If you've decided to include notes in a format that you like written